denten-courses/LITAI/README.md

 ### Week 3

-- Selections from Bacon, Francis. [*Of the Dignity and Advancement of Learning*][302].
-Edited by James Spedding.
-Vol. IX.
-The Works of Francis Bacon.
-Taggards and Thomson, 1864 [circa 1605].
 - "[On the Combinatorial Art][304]" (1666) by Gottfried Leibniz.
 - "[Love-Kiss XLI][303]" (1671) by Quirinus Kuhlmann.
 - ~~Selections from Bright, Timothe. [*Characterie: An Arte of Shorts, Swifte and Secrete Writing by Character*][301],  I. Windet, 1588.~~